-This Levee System Integrity Program (LSIP) Plan identifies the CALFED Program activities that are scheduled to be completed during State Fiscal Year (July 2006 - June 2007) and Federal FY 2007 (October 2006 - September 2007).
+This Program Plan discusses the Levee Integrity System Program (LISP) managed by the Department of Water Resources - Delta Levees Program (DWR) and identifies activities which are related to the CALFED Program goals and objectives and are planned to be completed during the State Fiscal Year (FY) 2007-2008 and Federal FY 2008.
 The Plan also describes the accomplishments made during the previous year.